April 6th, 2027

 Raising Awareness, Saving Lives

-"Drowsy driving is a silent killer on our roads," says Sarah Johnson, a road safety advocate who lost her brother in a drowsy driving-related accident.
-"It's a catastrophic mistake that can be avoided."
+"Drowsy driving is a silent killer on our roads," shares Sarah Johnson, a passionate road safety advocate whose personal tragedy fuels her mission.
+Having lost her brother to a drowsy driving accident, she believes wholeheartedly that "it's a catastrophic mistake that can be avoided."

 The Alarming Statistics